localstack/docs/content/en/references/lambda-provider-v2.md

 **Stricter input validation:**
 Expect more exceptions in the new provider due to invalid input.
 For example, the old provider accepted arbitrary strings such as `r1` as a [lambda role](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html#SSS-CreateFunction-request-Role) when creating a function.
-The new provider validates the role `arn` in the format `arn:aws:iam::000000000000:role/lambda-role` using an appropriate regex but currently does not check whether it exists.
+The new provider validates the role ARN in the format `arn:aws:iam::000000000000:role/lambda-role` using an appropriate regex but currently does not check whether it exists.

 **Asynchronous function creation:**
 Creating and updating lambda functions now happens asynchronously following the [AWS Lambda state model](https://aws.amazon.com/blogs/compute/tracking-the-state-of-lambda-functions/).
 The old provider created functions synchronously by blocking until the function state was active.
-In the new provider, functions are always created in the `Pending` state and move to `Active` once they are ready to handle invocations.
+In the new provider, functions are always created in the `Pending` state and move to `Active` once they are ready to accept invocations.
 Migration instructions are provided in the troubleshooting example [Function in Pending state](#function-in-pending-state) below.

 ## Docker Execution Environment